sindresorhus/sindresorhus.github.com/source/content/apps/menu-bar-calendar.md

 - **Switch years:** While holding the <kbd>option</kbd> key, click the `‹` / `›` button, press arrow keys, or swipe horizontally on the calendar.
 - **Close calendar window:** Press the <kbd>esc</kbd> key.
 - **Open date in the Calendar app:** Click a date in the calendar.
+- **Open week in the Calendar app:** Click a week number in the calendar.

 <br>